 ties into the preceding support groups.
 Transition can sometimes

 be difficult and lonely.
-Having a support network of friends and
+Having a network of supportive friends

 and your partner is unaccepting, or you're having family problems.

-Women are generally more accepting of MTFs and easier to approach.
+Women are generally more accepting and easier to approach.
+Finding

 and helps, you is a gem!